JienanChen/CS-30-Major-Project/Log of Progress on the Project Since May 1, 2019.md

 Intergrated the landscaper and the grid.
 Work was devoted to scaling the grid so that it stands somewhat in the centre.

 ## June 5, 2019
+Worked on scaling the grid so that it stands somewhat in the centre of the screen.

+## June 6, 2019
+1. Added instructions to Tag Blaviken for beta testing.
+2. Worked on scaling the grid so that it stands somewhat in the centre of the screen.

+## June 7, 2019
+1. Beta testing.
-Work on scaling the grid so that it stands somewhat in the centre of the screen.
+2. Worked on scaling the grid so that it stands somewhat in the centre of the screen.